dialexa/pleco/packages/pleco/README.md

 See [pleco-querybuilder-name](#extensions)

 ## Typescript Types
-The typescript types can be found in `src/types/index.ts`.

 ### Provided Exports
 `IFilterQuery<T>`: a generic interface that takes a type argument with a union type of all the supported operations (in, nin, etc).
-`IFilterQuery` assumes 1 operation per object.

 `SortDirection`: a union type of 'asc' and 'desc'